-According to a study conducted by the Milan Polytechnic Observatory, the percentage of companies that are working with artificial intelligence projects is constantly increasing.
-At present there are artificial intelligence projects operational in 53% of medium-large Italian companies.
+italiane.According to a study conducted by the Milan Polytechnic Observatory, the percentage of companies working on artificial intelligence projects is constantly increasing.
+There are artificial intelligence projects operational in 53% of medium-sized Italian companies.

 But why are small and medium-sized businesses not investing in artificial intelligence solutions?
 And why would it be good to start doing so?